damsog/face-recognizer-service/README.md

 ```sh
 python videoAnalytics/capture.py -p <dataset-path>
 ```
-then, the cli will ask for the name of the person to register and will save the images to that folder (The script creates the folder if they don't exist). just type "s" whenever you want to save an image.
+then, the cli will ask for the name of the person to register and will save the images to that folder (The script creates the folders if they don't exist). just type "s" whenever you want to save an image.
 The script will save the image to the person folder with an unique id so the images won't be replaced if you want to add more images later. <br>
 If you are done with one person you can type "n" to add someone else or type "q" to quit the application.<br>
 You can also type "g" to toggle gamma correction, which can improve lighting in certain situations. <br>